RemcoSlijkhuis/EHExtractor/README.md

 Minimum log level: INFO is the default value and intended for everyday use.
 Anything lower than INFO (FINE and FINER) will give increasingly more output details (useful for debugging).

+Prefix log level: Whether or not to prefix the output lines with the log level.